 Dear No Money for Birth Control,

-The US Department of Health and Human Services provides health clinics that can help you get birth control at a reduced price but probably not for free.
-Their online database can help to find a clinic in your area.
-The New York City Department of Health and Mental Hygiene also provides free emergency contraception (EC) for city residents through the city's STD clinics, call 311 to find a center near you (keep in mind, EC is not to be used as a continuous contraceptive, it's really just for emergencies).
+- The U.S. Department of Health and Human Services also provides health clinics that can help you get birth control at a reduced price, although perhaps not for free.
+Their online database can help you find a clinic in your area.

 - Consider chatting with your partner about splitting the cost of birth control — putting two pennies toward prevention is always better than one!

 - Finally, many local health departments, universities, or primary care offices distribute some types of contraceptives — typically condoms and other non-prescription barrier methods — at no cost in their waiting areas.
 Often, all you have to do is ask!

 One key question to ask yourself as you decide which route to take is what you're looking for in your safer sex strategy.
 While some options, like oral contraceptives or an IUD, only protect against unwanted pregnancy, other options, like male and female condoms, have the added bonus of protecting against many sexually transmitted infections.
 You may also need to consider potential side effects of certain methods or whether some methods are advised due to any pre-existing conditions.
 Consulting with a health care provider can help you narrow down the best safer sex options for you, based on your current health status, healthy history, and your budget.
 You can also browse Q&As in the Go Ask Alice!
 Contraception category in the Sexual and Reproductive Health archives to get a sense of all the contraceptive and safer sex strategies available to you.

 Originally published May 02, 2008

 Can’t find information on the site about your health concern or issue?